Wednesday, November 6, 2024

 Floods in the United Kingdom have started this autumn, flushing away freshly sown crops and farmers are facing another unprofitable harvest season.
 Flooding has occurred across the country and more rain is expected by the end of this week.

-Bedfordshire, Oxfordshire, Wiltshire, Gloucestershire, Berkshire and Buckinghamshire are facing the wettest September on record.
+Bedfordshire, Oxfordshire, Wiltshire, Gloucestershire, Berkshire and Buckinghamshire faced the wettest September on record.

 Farmers fear they are about to suffer a financial blow, still awaiting government payments for January’s floods.
 Farmers’ confidence could shudder as ministers consider cutting the organic farming budget by around £100 million a year.